 Write in your paragraph the major healthy ways of dealing with negative realities:

 List which ones come easily for you, and which ones are more of a growth challenge.

 Talk to a safe, supportive and mature person about their understanding of the difference between forgiving and being forgiven.
 Ask them how they handle the two.

-People who are proficient in the Life Ability of Reality can let go of their losses emotionally.
+People who are proficient in the Life Capacity of Reality can let go of their losses emotionally.
 This is what the grief process is all about.
 It is not easy, but it causes great growth and healing.
-Find a supportive person, and, in a conversation, take these steps:
+Find a supportive person, and in a conversation with them, take these steps:

 Grief is not an impulsive act.
 It is a skill, with a structure to it, that must be learned.

 The Proficient level indicates that you are practiced in the major healthy ways of dealing with negative realities: You can face both positives and negatives equally well, and your emotional state, relationships and activities are better for it.
 The skills below will keep you moving along in the same direction.

 Write your paragraph on what current negative realities you are facing in your personal and professional life.
 With each, write down which of the major healthy ways of dealing with the negative, from the section above, matter most to you, and how you will implement them.

 Have a conversation with someone who can hold great joy in one part of themselves, and, at the same time, great sadness.
 Let them know how much you appreciate that ability, and ask them to help you achieve it as well.